IBMStreams/streamsx.documentation/docs/python/tutorial_python.md

    hw.print()
    ```

-4. Enter the name of your service and define the build configuration used deploy your app to the service:
+4. Enter the name of your service and define the build configuration used to deploy your app to the service:

    ```python
    service_name="Your Service Name Here"